Dabbling in Jet Lag

 Closest Metro Station: Anvers (Line 2)

 Looking for a break from the chaos?
 Then, Bercy Village is for you!
 It’s located in the 12th arrondissement, far from the main tourist attractions.
 Here you will find gardens, parks, and a fantastic outdoor shopping space with a range of boutiques and cafés.
-And, if you looking to escape the heat, it has a great movie theater.
+And, if you looking to escape the heat, it has an air-conditioned movie theater.

 Closest Metro Station: Bercy (Lines 6 and 14) or Cour Saint-Émilion (Line 14)